Quan Hongchan: Personal life

 Quan has mentioned making more money to treat her mother's illness as a motivation.
 Her mother was hit by a car on the way to work in 2017 and suffered a serious injury.
 She mentioned her mother was hospitalized several times but her family did not tell her because they did not want her to worry while training.

 Quan enjoys playing video games in her free time, particularly PUBG and Honor of Kings.
 She enjoys eating spicy snacks and playing claw machine arcade games, and she has a dream of owning a supermarket in her hometown.

+In a 2026 interview, Quan revealed that she had been the target of cyberbullying regarding her body as she reached adulthood.
+She stated that negative online comments about her weight caused psychological distress and affected her confidence, leading to increased anxiety about her appearance and athletic performance.
+She added that she is working to cope with the pressure and remains focused on her training and competitive goals.

 Other activities

 On the first through third of October 2021, the featured TV program Quan's Tour was broadcast on the Guangdong Sports Channel for the Chinese holiday National Day.
 This TV program shows Quan and her teammates visiting the Chimelong Safari Park, Chimelong Paradise and Chimelong Ocean Kingdom, where Quan watched the animal circus, rode roller coasters, and played with crane catchers.
 Quan's trip to the theme parks also satisfied her wish to visit and play in the amusement park and the zoo.

 In October 2021, Quan participated in Beijing 2022 Winter Olympic Games countdown 100 days theme activities hosted by CCTV, where she performed "Together to the Future" and "See You in Beijing" with many Olympic champions and celebrities.
 On 26 December, the music video of "See You in Beijing" sung by 55 Olympic champions, including Quan, was released.